You are here

-Robert Hughes (1824-1895) was related to two important enslaved families at Monticello.
-As the son of Wormley Hughes (1781-1858), grandson of Betty Brown (1759-after 1831), and great-grandson of Elizabeth "Betty" Hemings, he was a member of the large Hemings family.
-Robert's mother was Ursula Hughes (1787-after 1827), a granddaughter of Great George and Ursula and niece of Isaac Jefferson/Granger.
+Robert Hughes (1824-1895) was related to two important enslaved families at Monticello, the Hemings family and the Granger family.
+As the son of Wormley Hughes, grandson of Betty Brown, and great-grandson of Elizabeth "Betty" Hemings, he was a member of the large Hemings family.
+The Granger connection derived from Robert's mother, Ursula Granger Hughes, who was the daughter of George Granger, Jr., granddaughter of Great George Granger and Ursula Granger, and niece of Isaac Granger Jefferson.